 Before academic language therapy instruction begins, baseline assessments will be administered to develop an individualized instructional plan.

-Please provide some additional information and Tara will contact you within 2 business days.
+Kindly provide more details, and Tara will reach out to you within the next few business days.